madfrov/PythonPPTs/Homework/Ex7.md

 #### Q5: Given an array of integers nums, find one of the peak elements and return its index.
 A peak element is an element whose value is strictly greater than the values of its left and right neighbors.
 There may be more than one peak in the array; simply return the index of any one peak.
 for example I have a list [0,3,5,2,1] the peak number should be 5

+#### Q6: Please find the position of the 1st occurrence of the value x in an ordered non-decreasing array (with equal values in the array), using bisection search, and output -1 if x does not exist.
+Please note: This question asks for q x's and the position of the first occurrence of each x in the array.
+For example, if there are 6 numbers, which are: 1 2 2 2 2 3 3, then if you ask for 3 numbers: 3 2 5, the position of the first occurrence in the array, the answer is: 5 2 -1